sanjupeddaboina/Decentralized-Blockchain-Application/README.md

 Blockchain
 ```

-Functionalities Exposed
+**Functionalities Exposed**

 Home Page

-Provides navigation to all blockchain operations.
+Provides access to all blockchain operations available in the application.

 Users can:
 • Add peers.
 • Create transactions.
 • Add transactions to blocks.
-• View blockchain.
+• View blockchain information.

 Add Peer

-Allows users to register a peer into the decentralized network.
+Allows users to register a new peer into the decentralized network.

 Operations:

-• Accept peer details.
+• Accept peer information.
-• Store peer information.
+• Store peer details.
-• Update network state.
+• Update network data.

 Create Transaction

-Allows users to create a blockchain transaction.
+Allows users to create transactions that can later be added to a blockchain block.

 Operations:
 • Validate transaction information.
 • Store transaction details.
 • Prepare transaction for block creation.